-Humor Web Humor Meaning of DAR in Texting Jargon Share PINTEREST Email Print Francesco Carta fotografo/Getty Images Web Humor Memes Funny Videos Holiday Humor By Paul Gil is a writer who is also known for his dynamic internet and database courses and has been active in technology fields for over two decades. our editorial process Paul Gil Updated January 07, 2020 DAR is a pop-culture expression with multiple meanings.
+Humor Web Humor Meaning of DAR in Texting Jargon Share PINTEREST Email Print Francesco Carta fotografo/Getty Images Web Humor Memes Funny Videos Holiday Humor By Paul Gil Technology Writer and Developer University of Alberta Northern Alberta Institute of Technology Paul Gil is a tech expert, writer, and educator known for his dynamic internet and database courses and articles. our editorial process Paul Gil Updated January 07, 2020 DAR is a pop-culture expression with multiple meanings.
 The most common use of DAR is 'daily afternoon randomness', a phrase made popular by TheChive.com.
 It describes collections of interesting random photos and reader-submitted images.
 DAR has largely grown in popularity thanks to The Chive website, a very popular photo-sharing site for young people.
 Each week, photoblog threads are added to The Chive, assembling random motivating and spectacular photos of people doing funny and inspirational things.
 Example Usage of DAR's Two Meanings: Envelope: I found some good DAR today.
 Tha-tch: You got pwned by some Imperials in world pvp?
 Envelope: No, I found some good photos on Chive this afternoon. /facepalm How to Capitalize and Punctuate Web and Texting Abbreviations: Capitalization is a non-concern when using text message abbreviations and chat jargon.
 You are welcome to use all uppercase (e.g. ROFL) or all lowercase (e.g. rofl), and the meaning is identical.
 Avoid typing entire sentences in uppercase, though, as that means shouting in online speak.
 Proper punctuation is similarly a non-concern with most text message abbreviations.
 For example, the abbreviation for 'Too Long, Didn't Read' can be abbreviated as TL;DR or as TLDR.
 Both are an acceptable format, with or without punctuation.
 Never use periods (dots) between your jargon letters.
 It would defeat the purpose of speeding up thumb typing.
 For example, ROFL would never be spelled R.O.F.L., and TTYL would never be spelled T.T.Y.L.
 Recommended Etiquette for Using Web and Texting Jargon Knowing when to use jargon in your messaging is about knowing who your audience is, knowing if the context is informal or professional, and then using good judgment.
 If you know the people well, and it is a personal and informal communication, then absolutely use abbreviation jargon.
 On the flip side, if you are just starting a friendship or professional relationship with the other person, then it is a good idea to avoid abbreviations until you have developed a relationship rapport.
 If the messaging is in a professional context with someone at work, or with a customer or vendor outside your company, then avoid abbreviations altogether.
 Using full word spellings shows professionalism and courtesy.
 It is much easier to err on the side of being too professional and then relax your communications over time than doing the inverse.